Azure/ARO-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/bicepWithAVM/03-Supporting-Services/README.md

 - `linuxAdminPassword`: the password for the Linux Jumpbox.

 > [!TIP]
-> In `bicepparam` file you can set the parameters in the following ways:
+> In `bicepparam` file you can set these parameters in the following ways:
 > - Using `getSecret` function to access the secret from the key vault.
 > - Using `readEnvironmentVariable ` function to access the environment variable.